phidatahq/api-app/db/migrations/README.md

 ## Creating database revision using alembic

-Run these commands lcoally to create a new database revision.
+Run these commands locally to create a new database revision.

 ```bash
 docker exec -it api-dev-container zsh